 Every interview has at least one moment of pressure: a question you did not expect, a topic you feel less confident about, a technical question that catches you off guard, or a follow-up that challenges something you said.
 How you handle that moment is itself an evaluation — and often a more significant one than how you handle the easy questions.

 Composure is not the absence of nerves.
 It is the ability to maintain your thinking and communication quality while your nervous system is activated.
-It is a skill, not a personality trait, and it is developed through deliberate exposure to pressure conditions — not avoided by seeking safer practice environments.
+It is a skill, not a personality trait, and you develop it through deliberate exposure to pressure conditions — not avoided by seeking safer practice environments.

 Skill 6: Strategic Self-Positioning